Tuesday, July 15, 2025

 What’s next

-This closure marks a major milestone in the I-90/SR 18 interchange project.
+Opening the diverging diamond marks a major milestone in the I-90/SR 18 interchange project.

 Artist’s rendition of an aerial view of what the completed Interstate 90/State Route 18 diverging diamond interchange will look like.